home-assistant/home-assistant.io/source/_integrations/sensor.rest.markdown

 ha_domain: rest
 ---

+_This format still works but is no longer recommended.
+[Use modern configuration via RESTful integration](/integrations/rest)._

 The `rest` sensor platform is consuming a given endpoint which is exposed by a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) of a device, an application, or a web service.
 The sensor has support for GET and POST requests.

-_Tip:_ If you want to create multiple `sensors` using the same endpoint, use the [RESTful](/integrations/rest) configuration instructions.

 To enable this sensor, add the following lines to your `configuration.yaml` file for a GET request: